Ajatt-Tools/PasteImagesAsWebP/README.md

 After installation images will be automatically converted to `WebP` and resized on pasting or drag-and-dropping.
 There's also a button in the Editor toolbar that lets you do the same.

+To bulk-convert existing images in your collection, select `Edit` > `Bulk-convert to WebP` in the card browser.